yinrouni/System/Lab1_UnixTerminal/part1/README.md

 # Part 2 - Linked List and Data (Revisited!)

+Our goal is going to be to bring in some data from the real world, and then load it into our C programs.

 ## First task - obtain some data

 Provided within the lab is a shell script (**data.sh**) to obtain some real world data.
 Provided below are some examples for obtaining some data that we can read in using shell scripts.
 You can choose whichever data you and your partner like.